aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/14-exit-cluster.md

 In the next lab, you will learn about [Amazon FSx for Lustre](https://aws.amazon.com/fsx/lustre/).

-We need to stop the compute cluster, so we can update it in the next lab.
+We need to stop the compute fleet, so we can update it in the next lab.
 In your AWS Cloud9 terminal window paste the following command

 ```bash
 pcluster update-compute-fleet -n hpc-cluster-lab --status STOP_REQUESTED --region ${AWS_REGION}